cryptodai3/Pharos-Automation-Bot/README.md

 ✅ Use one wallet + proxy across all bots
 ✅ Modular system - run individually or in sequence
-✅ Covers check-ins, faucets, swaps, NFTs, lending, tips, and more
+✅ Covers check-ins, faucets, swaps, NFTs, lending, staking, tips, and more
 ✅ Three proxy modes: Free public, Private, or No Proxy
 ✅ Auto-rotation for invalid proxies
 ✅ Multi-account ready for testnet farming
+✅ NEW: Social Tip Automation via X Handler (Primuslabs Send BOT)

 ---